percona/k8spg-docs/docs/TLS.md

   --from-file=tls.key=my_tls.key
 ```

-You also need to specify details about this secret in your `deploy/cr.yaml` manifest *before* deploying the cluster:
+You also need to specify details about this secret in your `deploy/cr.yaml` manifest:

 ```yaml
 ...